-Try to think of anything that could affect the way it takes up water such as compacted soil in drip line, paving or cement over roots, installation of drain which diverts water supply, driving car on lawn compacting soil, oil leaks or anything else than can affect the tree.
+Try to think of anything that could affect the way it takes up water such as compacted soil in drip line, paving or cement over roots, installation of the drain which diverts water supply, driving the car on lawn compacting soil, oil leaks or anything else than can affect the tree.

-Once the cases of the issue has been identified (if you cannot see an obvious cause, then this step will help anyway, so just proceed).
+Once the cases of the issue have been identified (if you cannot see an obvious cause, then this step will help anyway, so just proceed).

 Why do we want to prune? – By removing a large amount of foliage, you are removing a burden on the tree.
 Just say the tree has 10 branches and is using 100% of its available energy to keep the branches fed.
 If you were to remove just 3 branches, you have reduced the load on the tree by 30% and allowed it to divert its energy to the rest of the tree.

 How much to take off? – Like the above example, I suggest taking off 30% of the tree’s foliage.
 Your local tree cutting service will be able to best advice, but basically, you need to either do a canopy lift, or a thinning prune.
 I don’t suggest a crown reduction a just removing small outer branches.
 Remove some large burdensome branches.

 Watering and fertilizing program

 A tree survives on 4 things, sunlight, water, air and nutrients.
 Sunlight and air should be a given, so we need to make sure your tree is getting a good amount of water and nutrients.
-You can opt to use a chemical fertilizer or go organic, but either way I do suggest you consult your local arborist to find what best suits your particular tree.
+You can opt to use chemical fertilizer or go organic, but either way, I do suggest you consult your local arborist to find what best suits your particular tree.